 That’s true, unless you do a professional heat treatment from the start.
 If pesticides are used, one treatment might not be enough.
 Some people do the mistake to clean the surfaces that have just been treated with pesticides.
-This is a huge mistake that’s done very often if the pest control company forgets to inform you of the proper post-treatment instructions.
+A professional pest control company will inform you of the proper post-treatment instructions.

 Bed Bug Myth #18 – Drying Agents Kill Bed Bugs